 Use the rmuser command to remove a user from the basic user registry.
 When issued, the user will be removed from the basic user registry and all authentication is removed from the database.
 Note: This command can only be issued by a user with Administrator authority.
 The rmuser command is only for users from the basic user registry.
-To remove an LDAP user or group, you must use "rmauth" on page 152.
+To remove an LDAP user or group, you must use the rmauth command.